 - Soon after you make the payment, you will receive an email notification informing you of successful registration of your company.
 This email contains a Unique Entity Number (UEN) assigned to your company and also acts as a electronic certificate of incorporation for the company.

-Advice for Singaporean entrepreneurs: Unless you are well-versed with Singapore company law, you should also engage a registration filing agent to register and manage the ongoing compliance for your company.
+Advice for Singaporean entrepreneurs: Unless you are well-versed with Singapore company law, you should also engage a corporate services firm to register and manage the ongoing compliance for your company.

 What is ACRA Bizfile?